Krishnapro/Krishnapro/README.md

 ## About Me 🚀

-- :man_student: I am a final year student of MCA (Master of computer Applications) from IN.I'm an open-source enthusiast, a learner and I'm deeply passionate about software development & innovation.
-I believe in the power of community.
+- :man_student: Engineer working in Backend side—particularly buiding API and testing API using by <a href="https://www.postman.com/"> Postman</a>.

-- 💻 I am well versed with Computer Science fundamentals like OOPS, Operating Systems, Database Management Systems, Computer Networks and also have a keen interest in High-Level System Design.
+- 💻 I currently work at <a href="https://www.asmaka.biz/">Asmaka Ventures</a> where I work on the Business intelligence application project.

-- :technologist: I am passionate about FullStack development, Machine Learning, DevOps and I enjoy learning new things.
+- :technologist: I am passionate about FullStack development, Open Source, DevOps and I enjoy learning new things.

-- :computer: I am interested and open to an interview as an intern and full-time role in the Software Engineering domain.
+- :computer: I am interested and open to an interview as a full-time role in the Software Engineering domain.

 - :dart: Currently Contributing to [layer5](https://github.com/layer5io/layer5).